top of page

 Legal Help for the Families Impacted in Chicago Heights

-Over 100 human remains were reportedly mishandled.
-If your loved one was affected, you may be entitled to compensation.
+Over 100 human remains were reportedly mishandled at Heights Crematory.
+If your loved one was affected, a Heights Crematory attorney can help you understand your rights and pursue compensation.

 What Happened?